 Recently I had the privilege of speaking at our local “City-Wide Prayer Service for Mental Illness Awareness Week” sponsored by NAMI Tulsa.
 In the program was the following quote from Father Thomas Keating.”Some wounds are so deep there can be no immediate relief, no consolation; there may even be an ocean of grief extending in every direction and apparently endless.
 In some way, all suffering is in God.
 Thus, our pain is God’s pain, and that means that in due time it will become life-giving and healing in the very measure of its intensity.”

-As I’ve reflected upon this quote, I’ve been pondering the importance of balancing the compulsion to cure with the need to find a daily compassion to care.
-Cure may or may not come in this life time but caring must!
+As I’ve reflected upon this quote, I’ve been pondering the importance of balancing the compulsion to cure with the need to find daily compassion to care.
+The cure may or may not come in this lifetime but caring must!
 A recent breakfast conversation put this in perspective.

-I long for cure and I’m compelled to do all that I can to promote cure in my life and that of those I love.
-I long for cure and I applaud any and all positive efforts to secure cure.
-I also know that I can be so obsessed with cure that I miss the day-to-day need and opportunity to care for myself and the others entrusted to me to care for.
-Failure to care while obsessing over cure can, in the moment, forfeit healing.
-Not all healing is cure and not all cure is healing.
+I long for a cure and I’m compelled to do all that I can to promote cure in my life and that of those I love.
+I long for a cure and I applaud any and all positive efforts to secure a cure.
+I also know that I can be so obsessed with cures that I miss the day-to-day need and opportunity to care for myself and the others entrusted to me to care for.
+Failure to care while obsessing over cure can, at the moment, forfeit healing.
+Not all healing is a cure and not all cure is healing.
 In this life, healing is caring and as such is greater than cure.